Avokadoen/ecez/README.md

         Blunt,
         Sharp,
         // ...
-    }).WithSystems(.{
+    }).WithEvents(.{
+        Event("update_loop", .{
             // register your game systems using WithSystems
             // Here AttackSystems is a struct with multiple functions which will be registered AttackSystems,
             // moveSystem is a single function that will be registered moveSystem,
             // ...
+        }, .{})
     }).init(allocator, .{});

+try world.triggerEvent(.update_loop);
 ```

 ### Implicit multithreading of systems